Trans-Europe Express (album): Composition

 The musical style of Trans-Europe Express was described by AllMusic as melodic themes which are "repeated often and occasionally interwoven over deliberate, chugging beats, sometimes with manipulated vocals" and "minimalism, mechanized rhythms, and crafted, catchy melodies".
-The music has been categorized as electronic pop, synth-pop, and experimental pop.
+The music has been categorized as electronic pop, synth-pop, experimental pop and avant-garde.
 Hütter has commented on the minimalist nature of the album, stating that "If we can convey an idea with one or two notes, it is better than to play a hundred or so notes".
 The first side of Trans-Europe Express has three songs.
 The song "Hall of Mirrors" has been described as containing deadpan vocals with lyrics that speculate how stars look at themselves in a looking glass.
 Hütter and Schneider have described the song as autobiographical.
 The third track "Showroom Dummies" was described by AllMusic as "bouncily melodic in a way that most of Trans-Europe Express isn't" and with lyrics which are "slightly paranoid".
 The idea for the song came from Flür and Bartos being compared to showroom dummies in a British concert review.
 Some versions of the song contain a spoken introduction starting with a count-in of "eins zwei drei vier" as a parody of the band Ramones who started some songs with a quick count-in of "one two three four".
 The second side of Trans-Europe Express is a suite with "Trans-Europe Express" continuing through to "Metal on Metal" and "Franz Schubert" before closing with a brief reiteration of the main theme from "Europe Endless".
 AllMusic described the musical elements of the suite as having a haunting theme with "deadpan chanting of the title phrase" which is "slowly layered over that rhythmic base in much the same way that the earlier 'Autobahn' was constructed".
 The song's lyrics reference the album Station to Station and meeting with musicians Iggy Pop and David Bowie.
 Hütter and Schneider had previously met up with Bowie in Germany and were flattered by the attention they received from him.
 Ralf Hütter was interested in Bowie's work as he had been working with Iggy Pop, who was the former lead singer of The Stooges; one of Hütter's favorite groups.